ciaa/firmware_v1/readme.md

 * examples      -> contains examples of how to use CIAA Firmware.
 * externals     -> contains extenral of this project, software not developed by CIAA but used within.
 This externals may have different license, please take this into account.
 * modules       -> contains the CIAA Firmware software.
 * README        -> aftear reading this file and before reading the documentation (Doc dir) you may want to take a look here.
-This directory also contains the License information.

 Report tickets to: https://github.com/ciaa/firmware/issues